KevinDanikowski/chargebee-languages/README.md

 ## Duplicate Keys

 There are a few keys which are created in duplicate by Chargebee incorrectly.
 You may want to manually remove them.
 They're in `tax_validation_options.csv`.
 You can use the command `npm run remove-duplicate-keys` which will only include this file, you can add more if necessary.

+## Mismatches

+The file `reason_codes.csv` has keys that don't match live vs test environment.
+For example, `dy.subscription_cancellation.16CKpzSRTq5be683` can have the last segment of the key slightly different in live, and throws "missing" or "new" key errors.
+Thus, if you are using the `project-folder` for your test keys, to update them to the appropriate live keys, you will need to use the function `npm run fix-mismatched-keys`.
+It will take the prod key names from a folder named `live-project-languages` and update them in `project-languages`.

 # Contributions